Christofer Gonzáles: Universitario de Deportes

-On 9 February 2013, his scored his professional goal to Universidad César Vallejo.

-He finished the Torneo Descentralizado making 42 appearances and netting six goals.
+Gonzáles played in the youth ranks of Universitario de Deportes.
+He was part of the club's U-20 team which won the 2011 U-20 Copa Libertadores.
+In January 2012, Gonzáles was promoted to the first team.
+His league debut in the Torneo Descentralizado came on 10 March 2012 in a 1–1 home draw against Sporting Cristal.
+On 9 February 2013, Gonzáles scored his professional goal in a 1–0 home victory against Universidad César Vallejo.
+He finished the 2013 season with 6 goals in 42 matches.
+The next year, he scored his first goal in continental competitions in the 2014 Copa Libertadores, in a 3–3 home draw against The Strongest.

 Colo-Colo

 In June 2015, Gonzáles’ agent José Chacón confirmed the player's arrival to Chilean powerhouse Colo-Colo for an undisclosed fee in a two-season deal.
 On 7 July, he was officially presented during a press conference alongside Andrés Vilches and Martín Rodríguez.

 Club Deportivo Universidad César Vallejo

 In June 2016 he was hired by the Peruvian team Universidad César Valejo.

 Al-Adalah

 On 7 July 2022, Gonzáles joined Saudi Arabian club Al-Adalah.

 International career

-On 26 March 2013, he scored his first goal for Peru against Trinidad & Tobago netting the 3–0 in the first ball he touched.
+On 26 March 2013, Gonzáles scored his first goal for Peru against Trinidad and Tobago, netting the 3–0 in the first ball he touched.

+Career statistics

-International goals
+International

+Scores and results list Peru's goal tally first.